bogomirov/keyboard-shortcuts/README.md

 "Keyboard Shortcuts on your Desktop" is an independent project and is not affiliated with, nor has it been authorized, sponsored, or otherwise approved by Microsoft Corporation.

-Copyright on the project concept, layout design, vector artwork, image processing and composition &copy; 2014, Bogomir Bogomirov.
+Copyright on the project concept, layout design, vector artwork, raster background image processing and composition &copy; 2014, Bogomir Bogomirov.

 This project is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).